urbandroid-team/dont-kill-my-app/api.md

 **Don't kill my app** provides a JSON API for developers to use on their websites or in their apps.

-Please let us know when you use the API via email jiri.richter@urbandroid.org and give credit to dontkillmyapp.com.
+Please let us know when you use the API via e-mail at jiri.richter@urbandroid.org and give credit to dontkillmyapp.com.

 ### JSON API v2 docs